tianxuanliu/in-quiz-questions/wordpress/wordpress-quiz.md

 - [ ] MU Admin
 - [ ] Owner
-- [ ] Super Admin
+- [x] Super Admin
 - [ ] Multisite Master

 #### Q19.
 Within the editor, blocks are rendered as JavaScript.
-How are blocks rendered on the front end of a site?Within the editor, blocks are rendered as JavaScript.
 How are blocks rendered on the front end of a site?

 - [ ] as plain HTML
 - [ ] as a React component